-The Czech Republic, or known since 2016 as Czechia, is a Central European country, known for its castles, baroque and gothic churches, famous locally brewed beers and long and rich history.
-Its capital, Prague, with its mazelike cobbled streets, hosts fully preserved 9th century castle, a medieval old town and Charles Bridge, lined with ornate statues.
+The Czech Republic, or known since 2016 as Czechia, is a Central European country, known for its castles, baroque and gothic churches, famous locally brewed beers, and long and rich history.
+Its capital, Prague, with its maze-like cobbled streets, hosts a fully preserved 9th-century castle, a medieval old town, and Charles Bridge, lined with ornate statues.

 - Official name: Czech Republic, Czechia

 - Capital: Prague

 - Population: 10.6 million

 - Area: 78,866 sq km (30,450 sq miles)

 - Major language: Czech